-It’s common knowledge that a CV shouldn’t be overly long – three pages at the very max, and ideally two.
-Writing too much means your achievements won’t stand out, and whoever is reading your CV will skim over the key info.
+The layout of your CV is much more important than you think, huge chunks of text and no order can lead to them being overly long.
+Ideally your CV should be two pages – three at the max.
+Writing too much means your achievements will be lost amongst other things, and whoever is reading your CV will skim over the key info.
 You’re competing against lots of other CVs, so make it easy!

 It’s tempting to exaggerate the truth when looking for a job, but pushing this too far is easily noticeable, and highly discouraged, as if you’re found out you’ll leave a much worse impression that if you are just underqualified.

 It’s all good and well having multiple achievements, skills, and experiences on your CV but if you don’t have the evidence to back it up or explain where and how you have used these skills, the employer may feel you are not the right fit for the job.
 Don’t just focus on the things you did, but also on the things you have achieved and how you did them!

 Black and white, consistent font and clear subheadings- these three rules are a good guide when writing a CV.
 Certain job’s might require a little more creativity but make sure it is relevant to the job role and industry before committing.

 It sound’s simple but recruiters often find silly spelling mistake’s.
 Regardless of the job or industry, spelling mistakes will make you come across lazy and the hiring manager will think you have very little interest in the role.
 So always proofread and spell check!